-These allergy-friendly fritters are gluten free and vegan, packed with fresh zucchini, corn, carrot, chilli and dill.
+These allergy-friendly Zucchini and Corn fritters are gluten free and vegan, packed with fresh vegetables, herbs and spices.
 Chickpea flour, psyllium husk and vegan cheese combine to replace flour and eggs.
 These are even better enjoyed for lunch the next day.

 When did it become so hard to have fun?
 This has been a really industrious month for me so far, not at all like my usual leisurely drift into the new year.
 I very nearly came up with an excuse not to go for an adventure to a beach out of Auckland yesterday, until I remembered that I answer to nobody but myself and that family and self-care are important, so pens down girlfriend!
 You need a break!